 To reach persons who cannot read the newspapers, the HA will distribute fact sheets to the broadcasting media for public service announcements.
 Personal contacts with the news media and with community service personnel, as well as public service announcements, will be made.

-The waiting list may be opened to families who fall at or below the Very-low Income Limits to accomplish the Deconcentration rule goals (See Section XXXVII of this Policy).
+The waiting list may be opened to families who fall at or below the Extremely-low Income Limits to accomplish the Deconcentration rule goals (See Section XXXVII of this Policy).
 If the waiting list is opened to families who fall at or below the Very-low Income Limits, the applicable Income Limits must be published in the notice/advertisement.

 The application taking closing date may be determined administratively at the same time that the HA determines when to open enrollment.
 The open enrollment period shall be long enough to allow sufficient applicants that will be required in the next 12 months based on the projected availability of funding.